 But PageRank is not impervious to spam farms.
-Its possible to create a large number of webpages (comment sections on blogs - they only need crawlers to use the link, not people, etc).
+Its possible to create a large number of webpages (comment sections on blogs, etc).

 How can we use these webpages to fool PageRank?

-- We create a few target pages (which we want Google to rank highly). - We have all corrupted pages send links to target pages (or proxy page, then target.) - We have few targets link to each other.
+• We create a few target pages (which we want Google to rank highly).

+- We have all corrupted pages send links to target pages (or proxy page, then target.) - We have few targets link to each other.

 The corrupted pages accumulated taxation (or other traffic), and direct this to the target pages.
-Once it reaches the target pages, it only leaves β fraction of the time.
+Once it reaches the target pages, it only leaves $\beta$ fraction of the time.